gjnieuwenhuis/RaceClocker/README.md

 **Usage**

-Running the script without any parameters in the URL will provide you with the help page usage.html index.php is an exmaple script which handles the parameter validation and pushes the parameters to dataquery.html dataquery.html will use jsondata.php to fetch both the primary and secondary race results
+Running the script without any parameters in the URL will provide you with the help page usage.html.

+Index.php is an example script which handles the parameter validation and pushes the parameters to dataquery.html.

+Dataquery.html will use jsondata.php to fetch both the primary and secondary race results.

 A typical example would be: https://yourwebsite.com/index.php?Location=Start&PrimaryID=b4e0c99a&SecondaryID=b4e0c99b&Refresh=10&MaxDeviation=0.5&Number=10